 - To allow other Portals (like partner.example.com) to join the SSO, authorisation must be outside the main portal

-Edit the Uitsmijter Values.yaml: In this section we go through all the available settings and describe them in detail with recommended settings for the demo project described above.
+Edit the Uitsmijter Values.yaml: In this section, we will go through all available settings and describe them in detail with recommended settings for the demo project described above.

 namespaceOverride: ""

 This value specifies the namespace in which Uitsmijter should be installed.
-We recommend to install into the default
+We recommend installing into the default

-.
-If you are planning installation into another namespace, you have to adjust Middleware paths
+namespace: uitsmijter.
+If you are planning to install into another namespace, you will need to adjust Middleware paths

-later on.
-That is very easy if you know what you are doing, but can be confusing if you are new to Kubernetes or
+later.
+This is straightforward if you know what you are doing, but can be confusing if you are new to Kubernetes or

 🔗 Ingress middleware with Traefik.
 If you want to start without

-hassle and without debugging it is highly recommended to install Uitsmijter in the desired namespace first.
+hassle and debugging, it is highly recommended to install Uitsmijter in the default namespace first.

 image: